 Understanding Your Bank Passbook

 Many customers still rely on passbooks, particularly in areas where digital access might be limited or for those who prefer a paper trail.
-It’s a simple, effective way to review your balance and transaction history without needing internet banking or a mobile app.
-The passbook also acts as a primary document for identity and address proof for various official purposes.
+It offers an immediate and accessible overview of your account’s status without needing internet banking or a mobile app.
+Maintaining an updated passbook is a good financial habit for many individuals.

 The importance of a passbook extends beyond mere record-keeping.
 It serves as a valid proof of residence and identity for various government and financial services.
 For instance, when applying for certain subsidies or opening new accounts, your passbook often acts as a supporting document.

 It helps you reconcile your own records with the bank’s, quickly spotting any discrepancies or unauthorised transactions.
 Moreover, for senior citizens or those less comfortable with digital banking, the passbook remains their primary tool for financial oversight.
+Consider these key reasons for its continued relevance:

 Quick Context: Passbook vs. Statement